 In the months running up to when to apply for a mortgage, you’ll want to make sure your finances are in good order.
 So make sure your credit rating is as good as it can be to make a successful mortgage application.
 And check if you can give your credit rating a boost, read our guide 11 tips to improve your credit score for a mortgage.

-Whether you’re looking to buy your first home or you’re moving house, you’ll want to know what your budget is before you start house-hunting.
-You’ll usually need a deposit of at least 5% to get a mortgage, although the bigger your deposit, the more deals you’ll get access to and often better rates too.
-So as a starting point, you need to find out for sure how much you can afford.
+You’ll usually need a deposit of at least 5% to get a mortgage, although it is possible to get a mortgage with a smaller or even no deposit.
+However, the bigger your deposit, the more deals you’ll typically get access to and often better rates too.
+So as a starting point, you need to find out how much you can afford.

-If you’re buying a house, it’s a good idea to explore whether you want to use a government scheme like shared ownership or First Homes scheme to buy a home well in advance of when you need to apply for a mortgage.
-Or you may want to use the privately run Deposit Unlock scheme.
+If you’re buying a house, you may want to consider using a government scheme like shared ownership or the First Homes scheme.
+Or you may want to consider the privately-run Deposit Unlock scheme.
 This helps first time buyers and home movers buy a new build home from a participating house builder with a mortgage from a participating lender.
 So do your research ASAP.

-When you apply for a mortgage you’ll need to provide documents like proof of earnings: If you’re employed, you’ll usually need to show your payslips from the last three months and your P60, while if you’re self-employed, you’ll usually need your last two years’ SA302s and your tax year overviews for those years too.
-Plus you’ll need to show bank statements and proof of ID and your current address.
-So make sure you have these to hand to avoid delays when you need to apply for a mortgage.
+When you apply for a mortgage you’ll need to provide documents including proof of your earnings.
+If you’re employed, you’ll usually need to show your payslips from the last three months and your P60, while if you’re self-employed, you’ll usually need your last two years’ SA302s and your tax year overviews for those years too.

 While you can’t make a full mortgage application until you’ve had an offer accepted on a property, you can get a “mortgage in principle” (sometimes called an agreement in principle) and it’s advisable to do this before you start house-hunting.
-A mortgage in principle is a statement from a lender on how much they would lend you ‘in principle’ after you have supplied them with the evidence they need of income etc. They offer this in the hope that you will use them as your lender once you find the property you want to buy.
-And these can be helpful to show to estate agents when you’re house-hunting.

 The lender will also require a mortgage valuation of the property you are about to buy and it will instruct a surveyor to do the valuation on its behalf.
-The price of the valuation depends upon the value of the house being surveyed; some lenders will insist you pay for the valuation while others will sometimes pay these fees for you, particularly if they are trying to attract you as a new customer.
+The cost of the valuation depends upon the value of the house being surveyed; some lenders will insist you pay for the valuation while others will offer a free mortgage valuation.

-Some will be prepared simply to add these fees to the total for the mortgage, so you pay them off over time.
-While brokers and lenders should tell you what the fees are upfront, ask so you are fully aware of all the costs and don’t get any nasty surprises.
 Read more in our guide Mortgage valuations explained.

 Note that the mortgage valuation is for the benefit of the lender and is not a survey covering the condition of the property you are about to buy.
 See What sort of survey should I have?

 Providing the lender is happy with your mortgage application, it will make you a formal mortgage offer.
 If you’re buying a house, mortgage offers are usually valid for 6 months and if you’re remortgaging, mortgage offers are usually valid for 3 months.
 This varies by lender though so always check.
 You’ll usually get your mortgage offer within 2-4 weeks.